pepa65/m2m/README.md

 * The directory '~/.m2m.conf' contains all the account config files, which are checked concurrently.
 The filename is taken as the account name.
   Lockfiles '.ACCOUNT_locked' get placed here when an account gets checked.
-* Parameters in the configuration files:
+* Parameter names (lowercase!) in the configuration files:
     active: true/false  Account is active [default] or not
     username:           POP3 username [mandatory]
     password:           POP3 password [mandatory]